aakash-dec7/SentimentAnalysis/README.md

 http://<EXTERNAL-IP>:5000
 ```

-The Sentiment-Analysis model is now deployed and accessible online.
+The SentimentAnalysis model is now deployed and accessible online.

 ## License